 - sesame seeds

-- To test if mixture is ready, form a ball in your hand.
+- Test - to test if mixture is ready, form a ball in your hand.
 If mixture forms a ball, it is ready.
 If it crumbles, add 1-2 tablespoons melted coconut oil and process again.
+(See note 4)

-- Press mixture into a parchment-lined 9 x 9 inch baking pan.
+- Press into baking pan - press mixture into a parchment-lined 9 x 9 inch baking pan.
 Use a spatula or flat-bottomed glass to press it down very firmly and evenly.

 - Prepare the topping - melt chocolate chips in a microwave in 20 second increments (or use a double boiler).
 Stir in the coconut oil until smooth, then drizzle over the tahini base.
 Smooth out with a spatula.
 Sprinkle with flaky sea salt and sesame seeds.